 Some people give their Betta fish beef heart frozen.
 You should not give Betta fish very much beef heart because the oils it can release after freezing and then melting, and can pollute tank water.

-The other food you can feed Betta fish are freeze-dried fruit, plus vegetables.
+The other food you can feed Betta fish is freeze-dried fruit, plus vegetables.
 But most Betta fish owners tend to stay away from freeze-dried flakes and pellets, or only feed them very occasionally.

 An average Betta fish consumes about 1.8 g of food per day.
 But it does this over two or three grazing sessions.